 The best option regarding the glassware is an Old Fashioned glass or a Tumbler.
 Their designs keep the contents chilled longer than, for instance, a coupe glass would.
 And that's what you want for a cocktail recipe that calls for crushed ice.

 History of the Bramble

-When Dick Bradsell created the drink in 1984, he experimented with a new blackberry liqueur the bar just received, named crème de Mûre.
+When Bradsell created the drink in 1984, he experimented with a new blackberry liqueur the bar had received shortly before named Crème de Mûre.
 The result was nothing short of extraordinary.
-With only a few ingredients, he produced something that was similar to a blend of a traditional Gin Sour and a Singapore Sling.
-It was a perfect balance between sweet, sour, and fruity flavors.

 And Bradsell was instantly hooked with the taste of the blackberry liquor.
 It reminded him of the brambles -you might know them as blackberries- he ate as a child.